sf624/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the sixth cell of the ipython notebook.
+The code for my final model is located in the fifth cell of the ipython notebook.

 My final model consisted of the following layers:
 It is almost similar to original LeNet-5 except a dropout after flatteing the 2nd convolution layer.